stcarrez/ada-stemmer/README.md

 The [Porter Stemmer](https://tartarus.org/martin/PorterStemmer/) algorithm is specific to the English language and will not work for French, Greek or Russian.

-The Ada Stemmer Library integrates stemming algorithms for: English, French, Greek, Serbian, Spanish, Swedish, Russian.
+The Ada Stemmer Library integrates stemming algorithms for:
+English, French, German, Greek, Italian, Serbian, Spanish, Swedish, Russian.

 Example of stemming:

 |Language | Word          | Stem       |